Lincoln Rogers and Brian Horner answer custom home building questions in Las Vegas on the Inside Kingdom and Co. podcast

 I can answer this one.

-How does Keenum and Co. protect clients from budget creep?
+How does Kingdom & Co. protect clients from budget creep?

 The key is, is making sure your project director and your interior designer are on the same page and making sure they’ll talk to you and be like, hey, if we wanna do this and this, it’s gonna add an extra $20,000 to your budget, or if we do this and this, or hey, this appliance package, instead of it being 30K, it’s gonna be 50K.
 Are you sure you wanna go about that?